Analysis of reactor burnup simulation uncertainties for antineutrino spectrum prediction: Fission fractions and spectra results

 \subsection{Non oscillated \antinu spectra results}

 We finally present the equilibrium \antinu spectra obtained through the summation method by combining the cumulative fission yield (CFY) data published in the Live Chart of Nuclides by IAEA~\cite{IAEA_livechart} and the \antinu spectra of 468 \bm decays obtained through BetaShape by setting an energy binning of 1~keV.
 We use thermal CFY for \udtc, \pudtn and \pudqu, which are mostly fissioned by thermal neutrons, and fast CFY for \udto which can be fissioned with not negligible probability by fast neutrons only.
 Then, the total reactor \antinu spectrum (Equation \eqref{eqn:SpectrumEquationI}) is evaluated with the fission fractions estimated with Serpent simulations.
 Since the reactor \antinu will be detected through the IBD reaction, we multiply the \antinu spectra by the IBD cross section~\cite{STRUMIA200342} so as to obtain the shape of the detectable non oscillated spectrum.
+We want to highlight that this analysis is meant to compare the propagation of the reactor model differences on the reactor antineutrino spectrum.
+Other reactor antineutrino calculation methods as well as comparison with experimental data is out of the scope of the analysis and will be presented in future works.

-In Fig.~\ref{Fig:antinu_FF}, we show the \antinu spectra obtained by using the fission fractions estimated by Serpent for the Takahama-3 assembly at 3 different burnup levels for the SF97 rod: fresh fuel, intermediate burnup fuel (after 550 days), and end-of-life fuel (1340 days).
-As shown in the bottom pad, the \antinu flux intensity decreases with time.
+In Fig.~\ref{Fig:antinu_FF}, we show the \antinu spectra obtained by using the cycle-averaged fission fractions estimated by Serpent for the Takahama-3 assembly, highlighting the differences between the emission spectrum during the first cycle and the second one.
+As shown in the top pad, the \antinu flux intensity decreases with time.
 This is because the average number of \antinu emitted after \pudtn fission is lower with respect to that of \udtc.
-The relative difference calculated with respect to the fresh fuel \antinu flux is of the order of 10\% around the maximum of the spectrum at 4~MeV, and is up to $\sim30\%$ in the high energy range.
-For this reason it will be crucial, in the framework of the JUNO experiment, to correctly sum up the non-oscillated spectra taking into account the fission fraction evolution of each of the eight reactors during the data taking.
+The depicted error band for each spectrum propagates the uncertainties of the following variables, namely Q-values, branching ratios and fission yields.
+For sake of simplicity, the uncertainties are treated as independent.
+The bottom pad shows the relative difference calculated with respect to the fresh fuel \antinu flux is of the order of -5\% around the maximum of the spectrum at 4~MeV, and is up to $\sim -10\%$ in the high energy range.
+This result reflects the extreme case where the reactor starts from the fresh condition, without any refuelling strategy: in a more realistic scenario, this effects is averaged out considering fuel at different depletion stages.
+Nevertheless, in the framework of the JUNO experiment, it will be very important to correctly sum up the non-oscillated spectra taking into account the fission fraction evolution of each of the eight reactors during the data taking.